2013–14 Ohio State Buckeyes women's basketball team

 The 2013–14 Ohio State Buckeyes women's basketball team represented the Ohio State University during the 2013–14 NCAA Division I women's basketball season.
-The Buckeyes, led by first year head coach Kevin McGuff, played their home games at Value City Arena and were members of the Big Ten Conference.
-They finish with a record of 17–18 overall, 5–11 in Big Ten play for a 3-way tie finish for 8th place.
+The Buckeyes, led by first-year head coach Kevin McGuff, played their home games at Value City Arena and were members of the Big Ten Conference.
+They finished with a record of 17–18 overall, 5–11 in Big Ten play for a three-way tie finish in 8th place.
 They lost in the semifinals in the 2014 Big Ten Conference women's basketball tournament to Iowa.